jobe0900/exjobb/config/README.md

 Topology
 --------

 Configurations for building or reading topology from a database.
-Might have different meanings depeding on which *MapProvider* are used.
-Topologies can be prebuilt, or they can be generated each time, depending on the settings in `"build_topo"`.
+Might have different meanings depending on which *MapProvider* are used.
+Topologies can be pre-built, or they can be generated each time, depending on the settings in `"build_topo"`.
 It is also possible to define a simple json test file, for testing simple topologies.

 - **"provider"**:
     - *name* of *MapProvider*
         - `"postgis"` when using `postgis_topology` for building topologies.
-        - `"pgrouting"` when using `pgrouting` for building toplogies.
+        - `"pgrouting"` when using `pgrouting` for building topologies.
         - `"jsontest"` for simple json test topology.

 - **"postgis"**:
     - **"topo_name"**:
-        - *basename* for prebuilt topologies (e.g. `"test"`), combined with `roads_prefix` and `topo_prefix` for actual names such as `"highways_test"` and `"topo_test"`.
+        - *basename* for pre-built topologies (e.g. `"test"`), combined with `roads_prefix` and `topo_prefix` for actual names such as `"highways_test"` and `"topo_test"`.

     - **"roads_prefix"**:
         - *prefix* to add to `topo_name` (e.g. `"highways"`) for table of roads network, see above.